-Kawaii Kon Video Art Showcase Theater Contest Rules 2018
+Kawaii Kon 2024 Video Art Showcase Theater Contests Rules

 Who can enter?

 The contest is open to all participants.
-Although it is strongly encouraged participants in the contest be attendees, attendance is not a requirement for entry.
-The staffers and judges of VAST will not be able to participate, however other Kawaii Kon staffers are free to enter.
+Attendance is not a requirement for entry, but always encouraged.
+The crew and judges of the Video & VAST department are not eligible to participate, however other Kawaii Kon crew are free to enter.
 Please read and understand all the rules listed below.

 What can I enter?

-Video art is defined as a video production work of editing, mixing audio sources (mostly, but not limited to, music) and video sources (again mostly, but not limited to, anime).
+Video art is defined as a video production work of editing and mixing of: audio sources mostly, but not limited to, music; and video sources, again mostly, but not limited to, anime.
 Original production video art is welcome and encouraged.
-Live action and/or self-animated works (by computer or otherwise) are also welcome, but may be judged separately if warranted by the number of entries submitted.
+Live action and/or self-animated works by computer or otherwise, are also welcome.

 To enter, you must be the creator (or one of the creators if it is a multi-editor project) of the video production work being entered.
 You may not enter a video that you did not create nor can you enter a video anonymously.